 This is a 1951 Chevy Fleetline.
 Had you been around then, you could have driven this vehicle to the Polo Grounds to see Bobby Thomson hit "The Shot Heard 'Round the World."
 Is this a "cool car"?

-How about this little number?
+You also could have driven this little number to the Polo Grounds that day.
 This is a 1951 Hudson Hornet.

 (Ferris Bueller's Day Off reference.)

 Speaking of rock and roll...